neriyabl/my-cv/README.md

 **Senior software developer** - Design and development of an innovative system for customer services

 - Server side development in php moving to node.js and microservices architecture instead of monolithic moving from a machine in Digital Ocean to aws ecr
-- Development of a central feature that allows end-to-end conversations in React Node php and postgresssql
+- Development of a central feature that allows end-to-end conversations in React Node php and postgresql
 - Microservices architecture planning, building Dockerfiles and Github Action for ci/cd
 - Regular help for the teams (help with Git, debugging, code reviews and more...)